 From Austria, with love!
 The famous Sachertorte cake has been around since 1832 when a young confectioner - Frans Sacher - made it for prince Metternich.

 Clever pastry chefs figured out the ingredients of the secret recipe and everybody had their try ever since.

 Will it be the same?
-Probably not!
-The only way to be sure is to order the real sachertorte for comparison.
+The only way to be sure is to order the real Sachertorte for comparison.

-This is more of a "grown up" type of pastry with a good doses of bitter chocolate.
+This is more of a "grown up" type of pastry with a good dose of bitter chocolate.
 The aroma alone would tempt anyone to have a taste.

 - 1 tsp vanilla extract

 Chocolate glaze (ganache):